reimagined/resolve/docs/api/client/resolve-redux.md

 ### useReduxReadModel

-Creates a hook to query a reSolve Read Model
+Creates a hook that queries a Read Model,

 ##### Example